andreasv15/ironhack-space/README.md

 IronSpace is a game in which the Ironhack spaceship tries to shoot and destroy the different programming languages that appear in the space.

 # Main Functionalities

-- List here the main functionalities your game will have If the Ironship shoot the obstacle, add 5 points.
+- If the Ironship shoot the obstacle, add 5 points.
-If the Ironship shoot't attack the obstacle and the obstacle reaches the goal, lose 10 points.
+- If the Ironship shoot't attack the obstacle and the obstacle reaches the goal, lose 10 points.
-If the score is less than 0 points, the game ends.
+- If the score is less than 0 points, the game ends.
-If the obstacle collides with the Ironship, no points are deducted, but the game ends.
+- If the obstacle collides with the Ironship, no points are deducted, but the game ends.
-Every 20 points scored, the speed of obstacle increases.
+- Every 20 points scored, the speed of obstacle increases.
-The left and right keys are used to move the Ironship, and the space bar is used to shoot.
+- The left and right keys are used to move the Ironship, and the space bar is used to shoot.

 # Backlog Functionalities

-- List here the cool (but not essential) functionalities your game could have Each programming languages has a different score.
+- Each programming languages has a different score.

 # Proyect Structure

-- List here the JS files you think you might need.
-- One main.js to manage DOM elements, one for Game class and one for each other class.
-- Recommended: Inside each file you can list the functions, clases, properties and methods you will need.

-Example:

 ## main.js